 Adult Piano Lessons

 The greatest asset adult students possess is self-motivation; no one is “forcing” them to take lessons.
 The same benefits younger students derive from musical training can be garnered by adults.
-Adult students usually begin their training with 45 minute lessons, using the “Piano Adventures for Adults” method.
+Adult students usually begin their training with 45 or 60-minute lessons, using the “Piano Adventures for Adults” method.
 This two-volume method moves quickly and incorporates many popular pieces, as well as standard repertoire from the classical period.